 This section describes the controls at the platform.
-The Unitrol standard 3-function or optional 4-function control is presented in this section.
+The standard, individual single-stick control is presented in this section.
 Never allow an untrained individual to operate the aerial lift.

 DANGER: AN UNTRAINED OR CARELESS OPERATOR SUBJECTS HIM/ HERSELF AND OTHERS TO DEATH OR SERIOUS INJURY.

-When operating the lift, all lift movements must be started and stopped gradually.
+When operating the lift all lift movements must be started and stopped gradually.